mathildasoda/mathildasoda.github.io/_posts/2024-06-06-senior-thesis.md

 <iframe src="https://drive.google.com/file/d/1gSqlen7jH0BwOUZYYkShWIzOn3fliFTo/preview" width="100%" height="800" scrollbar=0 view=Fit></iframe>

-Below is my partly-written "thesis" - I was writing it before learning that a written thesis is not needed for my degree.
+Below is my partly-written "thesis" - I was half way through writing it before learning that a written thesis is not needed for my degree.
 In the end, I decided to post it becaues it provided deeper theoretical insight into my work - again, please keep in mind that this is not an official thesis.

 <iframe src="https://drive.google.com/file/d/1Fagip6haiCqWb70BoO0uVznvMmk58w-g/preview" width="100%" height="800" scrollbar=0 view=Fit></iframe>